-We repeated this statistical analysis for various combinations of thresholds to ensure the reliability and stability of the two-threshold approach.
-In Fig.~\ref{fig:switching}~g we show the result of this analysis.
-We plot the extracted dwell times over a broad range of mean threshold values $(R_{t_H}$+$R_{t_L})/2\in\left[0.7, 0.9\right]$~nm and the separations $R_{t_H}$-$R_{t_L}\in\left[0.2, 0.4\right]$~nm.
-The results do not change, essentially.
-This is a direct indication of the system performing noise-induced hopping between its two metastable states.
+\MD{Another important argument in support of the bistability is seen from} Fig.~\ref{fig:switching}(f). \MD{In this figure} we plot the dwell times over a broad range of mean threshold values and separations.
+The results do not change.
+This demonstrates the reliability and stability of the two-threshold approach and confirms the presence of noise-induced hopping between two metastable states.
+The stochastic analysis conducted on an additional temporal dataset, corresponding to $V_\text{sd}= $\SI{0.25}{\milli\volt}, also aligns with these findings (see Supporting Information ~S1 \cite{SI}).

-To further confirm the interpretation of the dynamics of the system as resulting from switching between the metastable state at $R=0$ and the metastable state of self-sustained vibrations, we conducted our stochastic analysis for temporal data that refer to $V_\text{sd}= $\SI{0.25}{\milli\volt} and $V_\text{g}=$\SI{-616}{\milli\volt}, see Supplementary Information.
-Section I \cite{SI}.
-The dwell times are different for these parameters, but the overall picture holds.